-Volume The degree of loudness or audibility, ------ represented by a number from Ø to 15.
+Volume The degree of loudnes ss o r aud dibil ity, repr esented by а number from Ø to 15.

-The ATARI'S capacity to produce sound provides another dimension for your programming creativity.
+The ATARI's capacity to produce sound provides another dimension for your programming creativity.
 With elementary programming skills, you can force the computer to execute commands and produce sounds which would require advanced skills on some other home computers.